 It is very different from anything that I have watched recently.
 Set in 1950, funny, stunning fashion and binge worthy.

 A sci-fi anthology series with stand-alone episodes based on the works of Philip K. Dick.
 Very similar to Black Mirror in terms of concept and storylines, but with more sex scenes in one episode than in all of Black Mirror.
+This show really pushes the envelope with regards to sexual content.

 I do like the crazy, just not with dinner.
 Watch if you liked Black Mirror.
 And watch Black Mirror first if you haven’t already.